 Furthermore, the polar pattern of your microphone can also help you find the sweet spot faster.
 Take a look:

 - Cardioid-type microphones: use a plug on one ear while cupping the other.
 Listen carefully with the open ear and try to find the sweet spot.
-Once you find it, set up the mic such that capsule points perpendicular to your palm toward your mouth.
+Once you find it, set up the mic such that the capsule points perpendicular to your palm toward your mouth.

 - Stereo microphones: Use your hands to cup both ears and move around to find the sweet spot.